 The lessons to learn from these missions

-When the Orange Business Services teams reported back on the work they had done and their recommendations, in the short term the companies and their CIOs gained access to crucial information enabling them to protect their IS going forward.
+When the Orange Business teams reported back on the work they had done and their recommendations, in the short term the companies and their CIOs gained access to crucial information enabling them to protect their IS going forward.
 In the medium term, this mission enabled them to transform their IS with a view to achieving their digital transformation, for which an ultra-secure cloud is a vital piece of the jigsaw.

 - The cloud, service included – How Kerlink successfully deployed an IoT platform avoiding vendor lock-in

 - The cloud, service included – 7 steps to a successful SAP migration to the cloud